Copy this text

 These biases are not easy to characterize because they exhibit very strong spatial gradients and they depend on the coast orientation in the Field Of View (FOV).
 Moreover, these biases are dependent on the position on the swath.

 The first step of this empirical approach is to characterize as accurately as possible these biases as a function of the dwell line position.
-We first characterize the seasonal variation of the latitudinal biases using SSS further than 800km from the coast (in the Pacific Ocean up to v2, in the Atlantic Ocean in v3,v4 and v5, in the Atlantic + Pacific Ocean in v7) after having empirically corrected a SST-dependent bias related to dielectric constant model issue based on Zhou et al (IEEE TGRS, 2017) in v3 and Dinnat et al. (Remote sensing, 2019) in v4 and v5 and new dielectic constant model (Boutin et al. 2021) in v7.
-We look for the dwell line (i.e. across track position) the least affected by latitudinal biases (at the center of the swath, ascending orbits) and we adjust all the SSS for a latitude and time varying bias estimated from biases averages with respect to the reference dwell line.
+We first characterize the seasonal variation of the latitudinal biases using SSS far from the coast and from RFI contaminated areas after having empirically corrected a SST-dependent bias related to dielectric constant model issue based on Zhou et al (IEEE TGRS, 2017) in v3, on Dinnat et al. (Remote sensing, 2019) in v4 and v5, on BV (Boutin et al. 2021) in v7, and on BVZ (Boutin et al. 2023) in v8.
+Up to v7, we looked for the dwell line (i.e. across track position) the least affected by latitudinal biases (at the center of the swath, ascending orbits) and we adjust all the SSS for a latitude and time varying bias estimated from median averages of the biases with respect to the reference dwell line.
+In v8, the seasonal latitudinal biases are estimated using longitudinal mean (instead of median) averages and taking as reference a monthly SSS climatology derived from ISAS SSS (ISAS17 (Kolodziejczyk et al., 2021) and ISAS delayed time (or NRT when delayed time is not available) SSS up to 2022 (https://data.marine.copernicus.eu/product/INSITU_GLO_PHY_TS_OA_MY_013_052/description) instead of a climatology derived from a SMOS reference dwell line.
 The second step is to correct for biases in the vicinity of land.
 We have found that these biases vary little in time, and can be characterized according to the grid point geographical location (latitude, longitude) and to its location across track.
 If we assume that the salinity at a given grid point varies within a given range (defined by the SSS natural variability plus the SMOS SSS noise) during a given period, then, the different satellite passes crossing the same pixel during the given period should give consistent salinities.
 Additionally, assuming that the bias does not vary temporally for a given grid point implies that the relative salinity variation over the whole period should be the same whatever the distance to the center of the track.
 It is then possible to estimate the relative biases between the various distances across track and to obtain, with a least squares approach, a time series of relative salinity variations obtained from all the satellite passes.
 In the CATDS CEC LOCEAN debiased products version 0 (delivered in March 2015) only systematic biases near continents were removed.
 Version 1 (delivered in July 2016), has been updated to remove a latitudinal bias.
 The main difference between the debias_v1 version and the debias_v2 version (delivered in May 2017), is the SSS natural variability between the various SMOS SSS measured within 18 days at the same latitude, longitude: in debias_v2 version, we take into account an estimate of the natural variability expected from SMOS observed SSS while in debias_v1 version only a geographical constant noise on SMOS SSS was considered.
-In version 3 to 7, the natural SSS variability varies spatially and seasonally.
-Hence the v3 to v7 versions better preserves SSS natural variability especially close to river plumes.
+In version 3 to 8, the natural SSS variability varies spatially and seasonally.
+Hence the v3 to v8 versions better preserves SSS natural variability especially close to river plumes.
 Note that the across track relative bias estimate does not use any external climatology.
 It allows minimizing relative biases between SMOS SSS retrieved at various distances across track and on ascending or descending orbits.

 Soil Moisture and Ocean Salinity (SMOS) satellite mission